CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 1. Actor enters a alias command and specify the name and new alias name of the command
 2. System alias the command
-3. System shows a feedback message (“The command `original-command` can now be keyed in as `alias-command`”)
+3. System shows a feedback message (“The command `original-command` can now be keyed in as `alias-key`”)
 4. Use case ends.

 **Extensions**